Identification of taxon through classification with partial reject options: Model formulation

 for category $i$, where $\mB_i=\left(B_{imk}; m=0,\ldots,p; k=1,\ldots,q\right)$ is the regression parameter matrix, whose first row consists of intercepts for the $q$ traits, $m_{ij}$ is the $j^{\text{th}}$ row of $\mX_i\mB_i$, and $\mE_i = \left(E_{i1}^\top,\ldots,E_{in_i}^\top\right)^\top$ is an error term matrix with independent rows $E_{ij} \sim\text{N}(0,\mathbf{\bSigma}_{ij})$.

 For use in the construction of a joint prior, and later the derivation of the marginal posterior distributions of the parameters, the vectorized form of our regression model is needed.
-Denote the operation of appending columns of a matrix by $\text{vec}(\cdot)$ (we will also make use of the inverse operation $\text{vec}^{-1}(\cdot)$ on column vectors) and rewrite \eqref{matmod} as
+Denote by $\mbox{vec}(\cdot)$ the vectorization operation of a matrix, that appends the columns of the matrix from left to right on top of each other \citep{macedo2013typing}.
+The inverse of the vec operation will also be used, and it is denoted by $\mbox{vec}^{-1}(\cdot)$.
+Then rewrite \eqref{matmod} as